GitHubDragonFly/ModbusSlaveSimulation/README.md

 # Build
 All it takes is to:
+## Windows
 - Download and install Visual Studio community edition (ideally 2019).
 - Download and extract the zip file of this project.
 - Open this as an existing project in Visual Studio and, on the menu, do:
   - Build/Build Solution (or press Ctrl-Shift-B).
   - Debug/Start Debugging (or press F5) to run the app.
 - Locate created EXE file in the /bin/Debug folder and copy it over to your preferred folder or Desktop.
+## Mono
+- Make sure that Mono is installed on your computer.
+- Download and extract the zip file of this project and locate Mono archive in the "Mono" folder.
+- Extract 4 files and potentially rename the newly created folder and/or exe file to something shorter if you wish (just to make terminal navigation quicker).
+- Open the terminal, navigate to the folder and type: sudo mono ModbusSlaveSimulation.exe
+- For testing RTU protocols, you can possibly install and use [tty0tty](https://github.com/freemed/tty0tty) virtual ports.

 # License
 Licensed under MIT license - see the README.txt file inside the Resources folder.